redbadger/crux/docs/src/part-4/typegen.md

 platform standard library. `<Name>Handler` joins the reserved names, and registering two handlers with the same name is an error.
-So is one of your own types sharing a name with a capability's — registering `crux_kv` brings its `Delete` with it, and an app with a `Delete` of its own is told so at registration, with both Rust types named, and renames one of them with `#[facet(rename = "...")]`.
+So is one of your own types sharing a name with a capability's — registering `crux_kv` brings its `DeleteValue` with it, and an app with a `DeleteValue` of its own is told so at registration, with both Rust types named, and renames one of them with `#[facet(rename = "...")]`.
 [Building capabilities](../part-2/capabilities.md) covers the other side: how a capability declares what it ships.